huggingface/dataset-viewer/libs/libqueue/README.md

 Set environment variables to configure the following aspects:

-- `QUEUE_MAX_JOBS_PER_DATASET`: the maximum number of started jobs for the same dataset.
+- `QUEUE_MAX_JOBS_PER_NAMESPACE`: the maximum number of started jobs for the same namespace (the user or organization, before the `/` separator in the dataset name, or the "canonical" dataset name if not present).
 Defaults to 1.
 - `QUEUE_MAX_LOAD_PCT`: the maximum load of the machine (in percentage: the max between the 1m load and the 5m load divided by the number of cpus \*100) allowed to start a job.
 Set to 0 to disable the test.
 Defaults to 70.
 - `QUEUE_MAX_MEMORY_PCT`: the maximum memory (RAM + SWAP) usage of the machine (in percentage) allowed to start a job.
 Set to 0 to disable the test.
 Defaults to 80.
 - `QUEUE_MONGO_DATABASE`: the name of the database used for storing the queue.
 Defaults to `"datasets_server_queue"`.